 Changes can occur after the synchronization version for the next enumeration has been obtained.
 There are two ways to handle this situation.
 The option that is used depends on the application and how it can handle the side-effects of each approach:

 Ignore changes that have a version larger than the new synchronization version.

 This approach has the side effect that a new or updated row would be skipped if it was created or updated before the new synchronization version, but then updated afterward.
-If there is a new row, a referential integrity problem might occur if there was a row in another table that was created that referenced the skipped row.
-If there is an updated existing row, the row will be skipped and not synchronized until the next time.
+If there's a new row, a referential integrity problem might occur if there was a row in another table that was created that referenced the skipped row.
+If there's an updated existing row, the row will be skipped and not synchronized until the next time.

 Include all changes, even those that have a version larger than the new synchronization version.

 The rows that have a version larger than the new synchronization version will be obtained again on the next synchronization.
 This must be expected and handled by the application.